Posterior Cruciate Ligament (PCL) Injuries

 - An unstable feeling in the knee

-OKC Orthopedics, Sports & Pain Medicine is committed to helping patients with posterior cruciate ligament (lcl) injuries return to the highest level of activity possible.
+OKC Orthopedics Sports Medicine is committed to helping patients with posterior cruciate ligament (lcl) injuries return to the highest level of activity possible.
 Our team of orthopedic surgeons, physical therapists and athletic trainers work together to tailor a treatment plan to each patient’s needs and goals.

 If only your posterior cruciate ligament in injured, you may heal without the need for surgery.
 However, if you have combined injuries, arthroscopic surgery may be necessary.
 Our orthopedic surgeons are experts in knee arthroscopy, a minimally invasive procedure in which small instruments and a thin, flexible medical device with a camera pass through an incision the size of a small Band-Aid.
 After surgery, our physical therapists guide each patient through a personalized rehabilitation program to restore strength and mobility.